Code-Institute-Submissions/holiday-milestone-project2/README.md

-iceland.jpg Photo by Simon Migaj from Pexels maldives.jpg Photo by Snapwire from Pexels philippines.jpg Photo by NICE GUYS from Pexels
+iceland.jpg Photo by Simon Migaj from Pexels maldives.jpg Photo by Snapwire from Pexels philippines.jpg Photo by NICE GUYS from Pexels bali.jpg Photo by VisionPic .net from Pexels lisbon.jpg Photo by Lisa Fotios from Pexels barcelona.jpg Photo by Chait Goli from Pexels